Welcome to the 2022 January Side Income Report.

 Earn 50,000 bonus miles (equivalent to $500) once you spend $3,000 on purchases within the first 3 months from account opening.

-In 2020, I was able to max out my Roth IRA and 401k – I highly recommend you do the same in 2021 if you have the option!
-In January, I immediately transferred the maximum $6,000 limit from my taxable brokerage account to the tax-deferred Roth IRA for the 2021 year, ready to invest when I see fit.
+In 2021, I was able to max out my Roth IRA and 401k – I highly recommend you do the same in 2022 if you have the option!
+In January, I immediately transferred the maximum $6,000 limit from my taxable brokerage account to the tax-deferred Roth IRA for the 2022 year, with most of it invested during a market correction in the middle of January.
 The sooner, the better since time in the market often beats timing the market.

 Thank you for taking the time to read through my latest January income report and thank you for contributing if you have previously purchased something through one of my affiliate links!